-Just remember, if you don’t leave passwords behind, it’s substantially more work for your executor to gain access to your accounts.
-The process of submitting the proper documentation could take weeks to approve depending on the service provider.
+Remember, if you don’t leave passwords behind, it’s substantially more work for your executor to gain access to your accounts.
+Submitting the proper documentation could take weeks to approve depending on the service provider.

 If you have a traditional will but didn’t include your online passwords or name a digital executor, then you can do so by contacting a lawyer or legal service.
 State laws are in flux when it comes to digital assets.
 Making sure your estate plan is consistent with state law is very important.